The History of Democratic Lotteries

 How is it that ancient and Renaissance philosophers understood democracy to be selection by lottery, while modern people understand democracy to be a system of elections?
-Democracy was redefined by Frenchman Alexis de Tocqueville while he travelled through the United States in the early 1800’s.
+Democracy was redefined by Frenchman Alexis de Tocqueville while he traveled through the United States in the early 1800’s.
 Tocqueville was impressed by the equality of the social and economic conditions of Americans in the early years of the republic.
-Importantly, Tocqueville believed that the institutions of American “township democracy”, law, and the practice of the tyranny of the majority made America a land of democracy.
+Tocqueville believed that the general state of equality of early 19th century America, as well institutions such as jury duty and the practice of the tyranny of the majority, made America a land of democracy.
 Therefore he wrote and titled a book, Democracy in America, that redefined America as a democracy rather than the aristocratic republic which its founding fathers had desired.
 Tocqueville’s book would become a best-seller around the world.

 With Tocqueville’s redefinition of democracy that excluded the practice of lot, the traditions of democracy were forgotten and replaced with the electoral fundamentalism of today.
 From Reybrouck,

 “Electoral fundamentalism is an unshakeable belief in the idea that democracy is inconceivable without elections and elections are a necessary and fundamental precondition when speaking of democracy.
 Electoral fundamentalists refuse to regard elections as a means of taking part in democracy, seeing them instead as an end in themselves, as a holy doctrine with an intrinsic, inalienable value.”
 [1 pp 39].